 -purge

 also remove internal nets if they have a public name

+G.129 opt_demorgan - Optimize reductions with DeMorgan equivalents

 '''

-G.126 opt_demorgan - Optimize reductions with DeMorgan equivalents

-''' opt_demorgan [selection]
+opt_demorgan [selection]

+'''

-This pass pushes inverters through $reduce cells if this will reduce the overall gate count of the circuit '''
+This pass pushes inverters through \$reduce cells if this will reduce the overall gate count of the circuit opt_dff [-nodffe] [-nosdff] [-keepdc] [-sat] [selection]

-G.127 opt_dff - perform DFF optimizations
+G.130 opt_dff - perform DFF optimizations

+'''

+This pass converts flip-flops to a more suitable type by merging clock enables and synchronous reset multiplexers, removing unused control inputs, or potentially removes the flip-flop altogether, converting it to a constant driver.

+'''

+-nodffe

+disables dff -> dffe conversion, and other transforms recognizing clock enable disables dff \rightarrow sdff conversion, and other transforms recognizing sync resets only enables clock enable recognition transform for obvious cases

+-nosdff

+-simple-dffe

+-sat

-''' opt_dff [-nodffe] [-nosdff] [-keepdc] [-sat] [selection] This pass converts flip-flops to a more suitable type by merging clock enables and synchronous reset multiplexers, removing unused control inputs, or potentially removes the flip-flop altogether, converting it to a constant driver. -nodffe disables dff -> dffe conversion, and other transforms recognizing clock -nosdff disables dff -> sdff conversion, and other transforms recognizing sync resets -simple-dffe only enables clock enable recognition transform for obvious cases -sat additionally invoke SAT solver to detect and remove flip-flops (with non-constant inputs) that can also be replaced with a constant driver -keepdc some optimizations change the behavior of the circuit with respect to don't-care bits. for example in 'a+0' a single x-bit in 'a' will cause all result bits to be set to x. this behavior changes when 'a+0' is replaced by 'a'. the -keepdc option disables all such optimizations. '''
+additionally invoke SAT solver to detect and remove flip-flops (with non-constant inputs) that can also be replaced with a constant driver some optimizations change the behavior of the circuit with respect to don't-care bits. for example in 'a+0' a single x-bit in 'a' will cause all result bits to be set to x. this behavior changes when 'a+0' is replaced by 'a'. the -keepdc option disables all such optimizations.